cloudeteer/terraform-azurerm-launchpad/examples/existing_subnet/README.md

 # Example: existing_subnet

-This secondary usage example demonstrates the launchpad module using an existing Azure Subnet.
+This example showcases the Launchpad module configured to utilize an existing Azure subnet.

 ## Prerequisites